 Once your mushrooms are dehydrated, they’re super easy to use.
 One very common way to use them is to grind them in a coffee grinder like this one (Amazon).
 Mushrooms are very rich in vitamins like copper, magnesium and B vitamins which makes them great to grind into a powder and add to soups, casseroles and other recipes.

-You can also rehydrate dehydrated mushrooms very easily.
+You can also rehydrate dehydrated mushrooms (Six Dollar Family) very easily.
 Simply add enough water to cover the mushrooms and allow them to sit.
 Use the rehydrated mushrooms in recipes as you normally would.

 So what do you think?
 Will you dehydrate mushrooms anytime soon?